-Post-traumatic stress disorder is a type of anxiety disorder.
-It can occur after you've seen or experienced a traumatic event that involved the threat of injury or death.
+Post-traumatic stress disorder (PTSD) is a type of anxiety disorder.
+It can occur after you have gone through an extreme emotional trauma that involved the threat of injury or death.

 PTSD can occur at any age.
-It can follow a natural disaster such as a flood or fire, or events such as:
+It can occur after events such as:

-Your health care provider may also do mental health exams, physical exams, and blood tests to look for other illnesses that are similar to PTSD.
+Your health care provider may also do a mental health exam, physical exam, and blood tests.
+These are done to look for other illnesses that are similar to PTSD.

-You can increase the chance of a good outcome with:
+PTSD can be treated.
+You can increase the chance of a good outcome:

 Although traumatic events can cause distress, not all feelings of distress are symptoms of PTSD.
 Talk about your feelings with friends and relatives.
 If your symptoms do not improve soon or are making you very upset, contact your health care provider.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, Va: American Psychiatric Publishing.
 2013.

 Gilbertson MW, Orr SP, Rauch SL, Pitman RK.
 Trauma and posttraumatic stress disorder.
 In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 1st ed.
 Philadelphia, Pa: Elsevier Mosby; 2008:chap 34.